I’m sharing the Cancer Council NSW Podcast because I know it will really help people in a really positive way.

 From counselling and education to practical advice and financial support, I was well looked after by Cancer Council NSW during my own journey.

-Cancer Council NSW Podcast
+The Cancer Council Podcast

 Recently, Cancer Council NSW has created an information podcast series – ‘The Thing About Cancer’, for people who have been affected by cancer.

-The Cancer Council NSW Podcast Series
+The Cancer Council Podcast Series

 The educational information that Cancer Council NSW already provides is vast.
 In fact, in my own Oncology waiting room, a whole wall is devoted to their information booklets.
 They cover topics from coping with a diagnosis, explaining cancer to kids and the physical side effects of cancer and chemotherapy.